Deterministic Generation of Multipartite Entanglement via Causal Activation in the Quantum Internet: Results

 Clearly, the higher is the \textit{dimension} of the GHZ-like state to be generated, the higher is the number of constraints in \eqref{Eq:09} that must be simultaneously satisfied.
 However, this is not an issue, given that the set of constraints are \textit{separable}, namely, the design of the $i$-th unitaries $U_i,\tilde{U_i}$ depends only from the $i$-th input $\ket{\varphi_i}$ and it is completely independent from the other inputs as well as the other unitaries.
 Indeed, as long as all the separable input qubits are all set to the same state $\ket{\eta}$ (which is reasonable), the condition for deterministically generating GHZ states\footnote{It worthwhile to note that this consideration holds also for Bell and W-like states generation.} reduces to a single constraint regardless of the \textit{dimension} of the state to be generated.
 Namely, the unitaries acting on the different qubits can be the same.
 This key feature makes the protocol highly scalable.\\ This \textit{pivotal} separability feature of the necessary and sufficient conditions derived in \eqref{Eq:09} (as well as in \eqref{Eq:07}) allows us to easily address the issue of designing unitaries and input state for generating a GHZ-like state.
 Indeed, similarly to the bipartite case, by assuming $\ket{\eta \eta \eta}$ as input state, with $\ket{\eta} = \sqrt{\alpha} \ket{0} + \sqrt{1-\alpha} \ket{1}$, as well as $U_i = \sigma_z$ and $\tilde{U_i} = R_y(2\lambda)$ for any $i$, we have that the condition for GHZ-like output state given in \eqref{Eq:07} translates to $\lambda = \frac{\pi}{4}$.
-This is shown in Figure~\ref{Fig:05} by plotting the GME concurrence (see \textit{Methods}) of the output state $\ket{\psi^{(3)}_{\pm}}$ as a function of the parameters, where we can appreciate that the GME concurrence vanishes for $\lambda=0$, and reaches its maximum when $\lambda=\frac{\pi}{4}$.
+This is shown in Figure~\ref{Fig:05} by plotting the GME concurrence (see \textit{Methods}), which can characterize the entanglement content of the tri-partite output state $\ket{\psi^{(3)}_{\pm}}$ as a function of the parameters\footnote{\textcolor{red}{The GME concurrence characterizes entanglement in tri-partite states.
+It is an entanglement monotone, it has a maximum of one in GHZ-like states and a maximum of $0.9$ for W-like states, and it decreases with the decrease of entanglement content in the corresponding state.}}.
+We can appreciate that the GME concurrence vanishes for $\lambda=0$, and reaches its maximum when $\lambda=\frac{\pi}{4}$.
+Importantly, we notice that in both ranges of the parameter $\lambda$ given by $\lambda\in]\frac{\pi}{4},\frac{\pi}{2}[$ and $\lambda\in]\frac{\pi}{4},\frac{\pi}{2}[$ we have a non-vanishing probability of generating a GHZ-state with a valuable entanglement content.